ansman/kotshi/README.md

 written them by hand yourself.
 It will automatically regenerate the adapters when you modify your class.

 It's made to work with minimal setup, through there are [limitations](#limitations).
-Most of the limitations will be addressed as the support for Kotlin annotation processors improves.
+Most of the limitations will be addressed as the support for Kotlin Symbol Processors improves.

 You can find the generated documentation by visiting [kotshi.ansman.se](https://kotshi.ansman.se/).